pramnora/Linode/README.md

 In order to read more about how to set up/run Apache 'safely'...go check out the following link...
 https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04

+## How to uninstall programs...

+Example command: How to install ruby programming language...

+> apt-get install ruby

+Example command: How to uninstall ruby programming language...

+> apt-get remove ruby

 ## CURRENT PROBLEMS...